-Spring Boot 3 Enterprise Patterns is a development Claude Skill built by Walter Pogantsch.
+Spring Boot 3 Enterprise Patterns is a development claude skill built by Walter Pogantsch.
 Best for: Enterprise Java engineers scaffold, test, and deploy Spring Boot microservices with observability and fail-state recovery procedures..

 What it does